chavez897/web-framework-2/README.md

 ## Overview

 Wise Paals is a platform that connects students with tutors.
 The user can filter for the tutor of his preference from different parameters such as the subject and the price.
-An user with the role of admin can manage the tutors, users and see the web application statistics.
+The user can also register as a tutor and add his information to the platform.

 ## Features